observablehq/plot/README.md

 In Observable notebooks, Plot and D3 are available by default as part of the [standard library](https://observablehq.com/@observablehq/recommended-libraries).

 For use with Webpack, Rollup, or other Node-based bundlers, Plot is typically installed via a package manager such as Yarn or npm.
+(Plot is distributed as an ES module; see [Sindre Sorhus’s guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c) for help upgrading.)

 ```bash
 yarn add @observablehq/plot